biovault/SpaCeCo/README.md

 # SpaCeCo
 SpaCeCo is an interactive tool for the data-driven comparison of spatially resolved single-cell data  as presented in the paper " Visual cohort comparison for spatial single-cell omics-data".

+## Cite

+If you use our interactive tool or any of the created visual interfaces within the scope of a scientific article you must cite the original publication:

+Somarakis A., Ijsselsteijn, M.E., Luk, S.J., Kenkhuis, B., de Miranda, N.F., Lelieveldt B., and Höllt T., __Visual cohort comparison for spatial single-cell omics-data__, _IEEE Transactions on Visualization and Computer Graphics_, _pp.
+1-1_, 2020.
+[DOI: 10.1109/TVCG.2020.3030336](https://dx.doi.org/10.1109/TVCG.2020.3030336)

 ## Getting started

 You can download and install the executable from the [release page](https://github.com/biovault/SpaCeCo/releases) .